Ivaylogi98/Encryption-project/README.md

 # Encryption-project
-Encrypting and decrypting a message with assembly.
+Encrypting and decrypting a text with assembly.
 Project for the university course Computer Architectures Practicum
 # Getting started
 1. Install DOSBox
 2. Copy `proj.asm` to `tasm/BIN`